Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 94,323, 31,261 total housing units (homes and apartments), and a median house value of $250,985, Sunrise real estate prices are well above average cost compared to national prices.
+With 94,323 people, 31,261 houses or apartments, and a median cost of homes of $253,146, Sunrise real estate prices are well above average cost compared to national prices.

 Large apartment complexes or high rise apartments are the single most common housing type in Sunrise, accounting for 46.12% of the city's housing units.
 Other types of housing that are prevalent in Sunrise include single-family detached homes ( 37.54%), row houses and other attached homes ( 11.10%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 4.66%).
-Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.
+This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.

 People in Sunrise primarily live in small (one, two or no bedroom) units, chiefly found in large apartment complexes or high rise apartments.
 Sunrise has a mixture of owner-occupied and renter-occupied housing.